nacho503/mapApiFlask/README.md

   - 3.2 📢pipenv shell always for running the API.
   - 3.3 ⚠️terminal: pipenv shell for creating the virtual ambient, it "encapsulates" the project.

-4. Importar e instanciar SQL Alchemy en models.py .
+4. Import & instantiate SQLAlchemy in models.py.

-- 5 Crear tablas (User por ejemplo) y cada una lleva 2 funciones:
+- 5 Create tables (User, MapData) and each with two functions:

-  - 5.1 funcion 👉repr que nos ayuda a mostrar el objeto cuando queramos debuguearlo.
+  - 5.1 👉repr: It shows the object so it is easier to debug it.
-  - 5.2 funcion 👉serialize que sirve para reresentar los datos o columnas de la tabla.
+  - 5.2 👉serialize: Which shows the created object.

     ![tabla usuarios](/imagsReadme/tabla_users.JPG)